rishikeshsreehari/personal-blog/content/now.md

 - Trying to revive [10+1 Things](https://rishikesh.substack.com/) a newsletter I started few years back.
 - Working onsd some [side projects](/projects)!

-_I'm currently working from the[ Wo-rk by the Co-Spaces](https://maps.app.goo.gl/3y33KMYfzBzqQvibA) in Burjuman, Dubai, UAE.
-Come say hi, if you are around!_

 ### Now in Numbers

 {{< now_tiles >}}